-Warm season vegetables grow best in temperatures above 20C (70F) and will curl up their toes and probably die if exposed to frost.
-These include corn, capsicum, potato, tomato, eggplant, beans and all the vine crops.
+Warm to hot: Particularly corn, capsicum, potato, tomato, eggplant, beans and all the vine crops.
+These warm season vegetables grow best in temperatures above 20C (70F) and will curl up their toes and probably die if exposed to frost.
 So make sure the majority of their growing season is in the warmer months.

 The better you know what you want to grow, the more success you will have.
 That's why initial planning can save you angst.
 Nurseries may try to sell you seedlings that are, frankly, out of season.
 Growing peas in the heat of summer will not see them produce at their best.

 Set your drip system in place in the beginning of your garden planning and it will give your plants a good, deep soaking and will discourage leaf fungus.
 This will encourage root growth.
 Do NOT let your garden bed dry out.
 Your no dig garden will have good drainage anyway, so keep it moist and top it up with mulch to keep the moisture in.

 By following these basic tips when planning a vegetable garden, your no dig garden will be off to a flying start, you will succeed and the garden will give you many hours of pleasure and satisfaction.